JoshBergman/User-Agent-Parser-TS/README.md

 ## WARNING

-Sniffing the user agent is not very reliable DO NOT use for anything important.
+Sniffing the user agent is not very reliable DO NOT use for anything important, and when used it should be a last resort.

 ### Thanks